-The repository, under the management of PublicCA, publishes and stores the PublicCA issued certificates, certificate revocation lists (CRL) and the CPS and provides inquiry services to subscribers and relying parties.
+The PublicCA repository is responsible for the publication and storage of certificates and certificate revocation lists (CRLs) issued by PublicCA and this CPS and provides inquiry services to subscribers and relying parties.
 The repository provides 24-hour round-the-clock service.
-The website of the PublicCA repository is: http://publicCA.hinet.net.
+The website of the PublicCA repository is at http://publicca.hinet.net.
 The repository will resume normal operation within two working days if unable to operate normally for some reason.